Global19-atlassian-net/alaterm/INSTALL.md

 Then you may continue in Termux, or `exit` to leave.

-The command-line terminal and VNC Viewer are independent Android apps.
+Termux command-line terminal, and VNC Viewer, are independent Android apps.
-Cosing the terminal does not automatically close the viewer.
+Closing the terminal does not automatically close the viewer.
-Closing the viewer does not automatically close Alaterm.
+Closing the viewer does not automatically close Termux or Alaterm.